mikechamberlain/coding-standards/README.md

    etc.
 ```

-- Split functional areas into subfolders as/when they grow.
+Split functional areas into subfolders as/when they grow.

-- Consider whether "DTO" is a better name than "ViewModel".
+Consider whether "DTO" is a better name than "ViewModel".

-- Consider if your team name really represents a functional area, especially if you work in a horizontal.
+Consider if your team name really represents a functional area, especially if you work in a horizontal.
-- If a component spans functional areas, add it to a `common` folder

 ## Architecture